Fairchild F8: Production

 The first engineering samples of the F8 were sent out in April 1975, with volume shipments beginning that fall.
 At the time, the electronics industry demanded second source arrangements as insurance that the design would not disappear if the designing company went bankrupt or simply lost interest in the design.
 Fairchild announced such an agreement with Mostek in June 1975.
 The agreement allowed both companies to continue independent development of the design.
+The F8 would eventually be produced by Motorola and SGS as well.

 The F8 was introduced at a single-unit price of US$130, making it less expensive than contemporary designs like the Intel 8080 or Motorola 6800 which were at least twice that price.
 Additionally, the minimal system included four 8-bit input/output ports, a small amount of RAM, and 1 KB of ROM.
 Together, they allowed simple applications to be built with only two ICs.
-In contrast, designs like the 8080 supported this sort of functionality using separate dedicated-purpose ICs, often dozens, so an F8 system could be implemented for far less total cost.
+In contrast, designs like the 8080 and 6800 required separate dedicated-purpose ICs to provide these functions, normally seven, so an F8 system could be implemented for far less total cost.
 Offsetting this to some degree was that the program ROM in the PSU was masked onto the chips early in the production process, which required separate production lines for each customer.
 As a result, setup fees were on the order of $10000 to 15000.

+Prices for the 3850 continued to fall through its production run.
+By 1977, it was selling for $9.95 in 100-unit quantities.

-Although the F8 was marketed as a general-purpose microprocessor, historically it represents the first purpose-designed 8-bit microcontroller, a design that implements a complete computer system on a small number of ICs.
+Although the F8 was marketed as a general-purpose microprocessor, historically it represents one of the first purpose-designed 8-bit microcontrollers, a design that implements a complete computer system on a small number of ICs.
 Its release had a profound influence on the market, and led to the introduction of dedicated microcontrollers from most other vendors, among them the Intel MCS-48, Motorola MC6801 and MOS 6510, all of which combined various systems formerly left to the circuit board designer to implement.
 These examples, however, took the process one step further and implemented an entire system on a single IC.

 Through the relentless effects of Moore's law, it was not long before the 3850 and 3851 could also be implemented in a single IC, which was released as the 3859.
 The line was also updated with the addition of the 3856, a 3851 with 2 KB of ROM, and the 3857, a 3856 with additional address lines to access external ROM in addition to the 2 KB internal, eliminating the need for a separate 3853 in many roles.